bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

   queue.version = "1.0.2";
 ```

-This is a shorthand for *Array.prototype.slice*.
+This is a shorthand for *Array.prototype.slice*, and now we enter into our main function definition.

 ```javascript
   var slice = [].slice;